BoboNegro/BobNegr/README.md

 API REFERENCE
 Getting starter

-Base URL: At present this app can only be run locally and is not hosted as a base URL.
-The backend app is hosted at the default, http://localhost:5000; which is set as a proxy in frontend configuration.

 Type d'erreur
 Les erreurs sont renvoyées sou forme d'objet au format Json: { "success":False "error": 400 "message":"Ressource non disponible" }